Kerid Crater

 Dangerous beauty

-Krafla has experienced several volcanic eruptions in history.
-Including the significant “Myvatn Fires” in the 18th century and a series of eruptions between 1975 and 1984.
+Krafla has experienced several volcanic eruptions, including the significant “Myvatn Fires” in the 18th century and a series of eruptions between 1975 and 1984.
 Together, these events have transformed the surrounding landscape into a barren expanse where for most of the year you see only two colours – white and black, occasionally supplemented by reddish-brown.
 Here, the landscape looks like a moonscape without life.

 As soon as you arrive in the area, you will see plumes of smoke everywhere.
 This gives the place a unique atmosphere that you won’t find at any other crater in Iceland.